 - The Weekend still won an award in 2022.

-Each year, when the Recording Academy rolls out its list of Grammy Award nominations, there are many critical oversights, exclusions, and snubs.
-And, after every installment of the long-running awards show, some question the academy’s decisions.
+Each year, when the Recording Academy rolls out its Grammy Award nominations, there are many critical oversights, exclusions, and snubs.
+And, after every installment of the long-running awards show, some question the Academy’s decisions.
 In response, some artists have decided that “two can play that game” and snubbed the Grammys right back.
-In 2021, The Weeknd became the latest A-level star to denounce the ceremony and swear that he’ll never be involved with the Grammys ever again.
+In 2021, The Weeknd became the latest A-level star to denounce the ceremony and swear he’ll never be involved with the Grammys again.

 “Because of the secret committees,” The Weeknd told The New York Times, “I will no longer allow my label to submit my music to the Grammys.”
 This decision came after The Weeknd (born Abel Tesfaye) criticized the show for shutting out his 2020 album, After Hours, as well as his incredibly successful song, “Blinding Lights.”
 When the 63 rd Grammy nominees were announced and The Weekend was absent from all categories, he tweeted, “The Grammys remain corrupt.
 You owe me, my fans, and the industry transparency…”